AlexanderKlement/en-expert-openvpn-installer/README.md

 ## How it works

-After installation, the script will begin to run in the background.
-It will periodically check the status of the OpenVPN process, as well as the network connectivity by sending a ping to a specified IP address.
+After installation, the script will begin to run in the background (ResIOT: Busy Waiting | Dragino: CronJob).
+It will periodically check the status of the OpenVPN process (only ResIOT atm), as well as the network connectivity by sending a ping to a specified IP address.

 - If the OpenVPN process is not running, it will attempt to restart the service.
 - If the ping to the specified IP address fails, it will attempt to refresh the VPN connection.
-- If the maximum number of fails (default: 10) is reached, the system will reboot.
+- If the maximum number of fails (default: 5 or after 5 minutes) is reached, the system will reboot.
+This is a fallback mechanism only to prevent loosing a device entirely and missing too much data.